-A 58.0% decrease in the quantity of active ingredient in mg per kilogram of body weight can be observed between 1999 and 2018.
-This decrease was largely attributable to lower sales of antimicrobials from the classes of tetracyclines (-66.2%) and sulfonamides (-62.0%).
+A 61.8% decrease in the quantity of active ingredient in mg per kilogram of body weight can be observed between 1999 and 2019.
+This decrease was largely attributable to lower sales of antimicrobials from the classes of tetracyclines (-72.6%) and sulfonamides (-62.8%).

-Since 2011, a 45.8% decrease in the quantity of active ingredient in mg per kilogram of body weight has been observed.
-This trend is largely attributable to lower sales of antimicrobials from the classes of b) Change in animal exposure to antimicrobials (ALEA)
+Since 2011, there has been a 50.8% decrease in the quantity of antimicrobials sold in mg per kilogram of body weight.
+This trend is largely attributable to lower sales of antimicrobials from the classes of tetracyclines (-60.8%) and sulfonamides (-49.6%), but also from the classes of polymyxins (-81.8%) and macrolides (-54.0%).

-In the last year, a 4.5% decrease in the quantity of active ingredient in mg per kilogram of body weight has been observed.
-This trend was largely due to a decrease in sales of tetracyclines, sulfonamides, polymyxins, aminoglycosides and macrolides between 2017 and 2018.
-During the same period, sales of fluoroquinolones fell by 14.3% and sales of newer-generation cephalosporins increased by 9%.
+In the last year, a 9.1% decrease in the quantity of active ingredient in mg per kilogram of body weight has been observed.
+This trend is largely due to a decrease in sales of tetracyclines, polymyxins, sulfonamides and trimethoprim, aminoglycosides and macrolides between 2018 and 2019.
+During the same period, sales of fluoroquinolones fell by 1.1% and sales of newer-generation cephalosporins fell by 4.6%.